-Disclaimer: Disclaimer: This map has been generated from the information supplied to the Queensland Government for the purposes of the Development Assessment Mapping System.
-Note that this is a print screen only.
+Disclaimer: This map has been generated from the information supplied to the Queensland Government for the purposes of the Development Assessment Mapping System.
 The map generated has been prepared with due care based on the best available information at the time of publication.
 The State of Queensland holds no responsibility for any errors, inconsistencies or omissions within this document.
-Any decisions made by other parties based on this document are solely the responsibility of those parties.
+Any decisions made by other parties based on this document solely the responsibility of those parties.
 This information is supplied subject to the full terms and conditions available on the department's website.